 Please note, NHS 111 operator may not know if medication is a controlled drug, and even if a referral is made for an emergency prescription, a controlled drug schedule 2 or 3 would not be supplied to a patient.

 In practice, other commonly seen requests for an emergency prescription under this scheme is request for antibiotics.
-Again patient will not be able to get an emergency supply for treatment of acute conditions with antibiotics.
+Again patient will not be able to get an emergency supply for treatment of acute conditions with antibiotics under this scheme.